-Custodial credit risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
+Custodial credit risk is the risk that in the event of a bank failure, the School's deposits may not be returned to it.
 The School does not have a policy for custodial credit risk.
-As of June 30, 2023, the balance of the School's bank balance of \$236,702 was covered by the bank's insured amount of \$250,000 and caused there to be no uninsured and collateralized amount exposed.
+As of June 30, 2024, the School's bank balance of \$167,560 was covered by the bank's insured amount of \$250,000 and caused there to be no uninsured and collateralized amount exposed.

-GASB Statement No. 40 requires that the School disclose whether its deposits are exposed to custodial risk (risk that in the event of failure of the counterparty, the School would not be able to recover the value of its deposit or investment).
+GASB Statement No. 40, Deposit and Investment Risk Disclosures (GASB 40), requires that the School disclose whether its deposits are exposed to custodial risk (risk that in the event of failure of the counterparty, the School would not be able to recover the value of its deposit or investment).